 removes the row from that table that registers the plugin.

 function and removes the row for the plugin from the

-restarts will not load and initialize the plugin.
+server restarts do not load and initialize the plugin.

 UNINSTALL PLUGIN does not remove

 the plugin's shared library file.

 You cannot uninstall a plugin if any table that uses it is open.

 Plugin removal has implications for the use of associated

 tables.
 For example, if a full-text parser plugin is associated